-The COVID-19 Pandemic is upon us, and it is likely the biggest viral outbreak we’ve seen in the 21st Century so far.
-Given the internet-connected world we now live in, the amounts of information and misinformation about the virus, its spread, and worldwide public health responses have been spreading as fast as the virus itself!
+The COVID-19 Pandemic is upon us.
+It is the worst disease outbreak we’ve seen in the 21st Century so far.
+For the first time in a pandemic, we live in internet-connected world.
+Thus, information, disinformation and misinformation about the virus and public health responses worldwide have been spreading as fast as the virus itself!
+In response, we are offering some basics about the COVID-19 pandemic for autoimmune patients.

-The emergence from China of a novel viral respiratory disease–for which none of us had any acquired immunity–is particularly dangerous for people with dysfunctional immune systems.
-Autoimmune patients and their caretakers are already concerned about everyday infectious diseases (including the seasonal flu), as autoimmune conditions and immunosuppresive treatments make patients more susceptible to most sicknesses.
-There is an even larger cause for concern if you are older than 70 and have other comorbidities (e.g diabetes or COPD).
+COVID-19 is a new viral respiratory disease for which none of us had any acquired immunity.
+That means we are all dependent on our innate immune defenses.
+This is particularly dangerous for people with dysfunctional immune systems.
+Autoimmune patients and their caretakers are already concerned about everyday infectious diseases (including the seasonal flu).
+Even more worrisome, autoimmune conditions and immunosuppresive treatments make patients more susceptible to infectious diseases.
+There is even more cause for concern if you are older than 65.
+Furthermore, people living with other comorbidities (e.g., obesity, diabetes, heart disease or COPD) are even more at risk.

 While many people will get sick, most will get mild cases and recover.
-So far, this can be likened to a really bad flu year–but it is important to remember that flu kills tens of thousands of people every year in the US alone.
-The case doubling rate for COVID-19 in many countries is a only a few days, and the threat of overwhelming healthcare systems is already real in China, Iran, and Italy.
-It goes without saying that it is better to avoid the disease, but as we consider the limited medical resources available, it is imperative that we keep our health in the best condition possible.
+So far, this can be likened to a really bad flu year.
+But it is important to remember that flu kills tens of thousands of people every year in the US alone.
+The case doubling rate for COVID-19 in many countries was far more rapid than seasonal flu.
+Hospitals and ICU beds were overwhelmed in parts of China, Iran, and Italy and nearly were in New York City.
+Draconian mitigation efforts in many other places prevented such disasters.
+It goes without saying that it is better to avoid the disease.
+However, the pandemic has reduced access to medical care for other conditions.
+Therefore we all must try to keep our health in the best condition possible.

 Fresh fruit, vegetables, milk, and eggs may be harder to obtain.
-There are a growing number of grocery delivery services that will deliver a weekly or monthly box of vegetables to your home.
-In the Bay Area, where we are under a shelter-in-place order, many of the local grocery stores and restaurants have stepped up to deliver food to people at home.
+There are a growing number of grocery delivery services that will deliver fresh food to your home.
+In the Bay Area, under shelter-in-place, many local grocery stores and restaurants have reorganized to deliver food to people at home.
+Consider a subscription service for fruit or vegetables.
 Check in your community to see who is doing deliveries.

-We at Your Autoimmunity Connection are sharing some basic background information and links to sites already out there, curated by us with autoimmune patients and caretakers in mind.
+We at Your Autoimmunity Connection are sharing basic information and links to other resources.
+These have curated by us with autoimmune patients and caretakers in mind.

 - Here is an excellent visual guide to the infection, disease transmission, symptoms, course and care.

-- In the United States, the CDC has authoritative guidelines here–this is a good comprehensive resource.
+- In the United States, the CDC has information and guidelines in a comprehensive resource.

 - Worldwide, the World Health Organization (WHO) offers day-by-day updates and information.

-- The NIH website is more research oriented, but has useful background (we’ll have more background in our third post) with links to news releases.
+- The NIH website is more research oriented, but has useful background with links.

 As an autoimmune patient, what should I do?